apexfarm/ApexTestKit/README.md

 ## Entity Builder Factory

-It is recommended to keep how the sObject relationship is established in the test class.
-Because they are less subject to change, and clearer to the developers.
-In order to increase the reusability, let's introduce the Entity Builder Factory:
+In order to increase the reusability of ATK, we can abstract the field keywords into an Entity Builder.
+Here is how it can be used in a test class:

 ```java
 @IsTest